m3g/PDBTools.jl/docs/src/mvalues/moeserhorinek_app.md

 ``\text{TFE}_\text{bb} / 88.1``.
 For any other residue, however, the backbone ASA ``A^\text{bb}_{aa} \neq 88.1``
 Å², so the backbone contribution is ``A^\text{bb}_{aa} \times \text{TFE}_\text{bb} / 88.1``, which is
 **not** equal to ``\text{TFE}_\text{Gly}`` (unless the residue is glycine itself).
-The apparent GTFEapp values thus embed an incorrect backbone subtraction for every non-glycine residue.
+The apparent GTFEapp values thus embed an physically unjustified backbone subtraction for every non-glycine residue.

-**Correction.** The proper universal-backbone SC TFE is:
+**Correction.** The proper universal-backbone SC TFE proposed by Moeser&Horinek, which leads to a universal backbone contribution for all residues is:

 ```math
 \Delta G^\text{UB}_\text{sc}(aa) = \text{TFE}_{aa} - A^\text{bb}_{aa} \times \frac{\text{TFE}_\text{bb}}{88.1}